zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 ![representation is the key](res/2024-11-08-12-32-46.png)

 To solve each ARC problem we have to find the **right representation** of the data.
-When humans solve the tasks, the challenge is to find the **right perspective** to look at the problem.
+When humans solve the tasks, the biggest challenge is to find the **right perspective** to look at the problem.
 Once we have the right perspective of the data the ARC problems are trivial to solve.

 The right representation of the data allows to decrease the dimensionality of the data and makes